LimitlessGreen/BirdBox/README.md

 ## YOLO-Models

 Trained YOLO-Models for this task can be found on the **[TUC-Cloud](https://tuc.cloud/index.php/s/ET4KE4LdSaysSSL)**.
-Alternatively, you can train your own model on a custom dataset by using the code available in the **[BirdBox-Train](https://github.com/birdnet-team/BirdBox-Train)** repository.
+Alternatively, you can train your own model on a custom dataset by using the code available in the **[BirdBox-Train](https://github.com/birdnet-team/BirdBox-Train)** repository (not yet publicly available).

 To specify the model using the CLI, just pass the relative path of the model as the `--model` command-line argument.
 If you use the code as a package, you can specify the `model` function parameter to match the relative path of the model file.